meatballsong1/meatballsong1/README.md

 ## Introduction
 Greetings!
-Greetings!
-I’m oofbomb — a LuaU programmer with 3–4 years of experience, currently expanding into JavaScript and exploring the world of cybersecurity.
+I’m oofbomb — a LuaU programmer with 3–4 years of experience, currently expanding into JavaScript & Python and also a beginner cybersecurity analyst.
 My main focus is on game development and scripting.
 I’m also actively learning IT to deepen my understanding of networks, hardware, and digital infrastructure.

 ### Open Source Projects
 Hopefully in the future I will have the motivation to create some useful open source projects to the community, but right now all of my projects are on private.